DaviidAM/DaviidAM/README.md

 - **Vodafone VBPS** - Software developer (2021 - Now)

     Working in python developing solutions in the cloud with microservices, using APIs, kafka, kubernetes and AWS services.
-Since mid 2023 working as a pod leader too.
+Since mid 2023 working with a pod leader role.

 - **Aeorum España S.L.** - Software developer (2018 - 2021)